 Achsah Barlow Brewster

-It has been noted that Achsah’s art was a search for spirituality and that her figures relate to the landscpe with a simplicity that recalls the Italian primitives.
-Her work has been compared to that of Puvis de Chavannes and Paul Gauguin.
-Her paintings were exhibited in Paris at the Galerie Cheron and the Grand Palais and in Rome at the Secessione.
+During Brewster's lifetime, her paintings were exhibited in Paris at the Galerie Cheron and the Grand Palais and in Rome at the Secessione.
 In India they were exhibited at the Roerich Centre of Art and Culture in Allahabad.
-Many of her paintings were purchased for various churches, colleges, public buildings and homes in Europe, the United States and India.
-Recently the Telfair Museums of Savannah, GA acquired a few of Achsah’s pieces for their permanent collection.
+Many of Brewster's paintings were purchased for various churches, colleges, public buildings and homes in Europe, the United States and India.
+Achsah Brewster artwork is in the collection of Smith College and the Telfair Museum of Art, Savannah, GA.
+The Brewsters personal correspondence as well as Achsah's memoir, The Child and a memoir are housed at Drew University Library in Madison, New Jersey.